A Wrinkle in Time: Plot summary

-The trio of Mrs Whatsit, Mrs Who, and Mrs Which arrive on Ixchel, before Alex Murry has recovered, and assign the rescue of Charles Wallace to Meg alone.
+They find the inhabitants of Ixchel are beast-like, with featureless faces, tentacles, and four arms.
+Despite their frightening appearance, one cures Meg's paralysis, prompting Meg to nickname it "Aunt Beast".
+The trio of Mrs. Whatsit, Mrs. Who, and Mrs. Which arrive on Ixchel and assign the rescue of Charles Wallace to Meg alone.
 Arriving at the building where IT resides, she finds Charles Wallace still under IT's control.
-Inspired by hints from the Mrs Ws, Meg focuses all her love on Charles Wallace and is able to free him from IT, at which point Mrs Which remotely tessers Meg and Charles Wallace off Camazotz.
+Inspired by hints from the Ws, Meg focuses all her love on her brother and is able to free him from IT, at which point Mrs. Which tessers the two of them off Camazotz.

-They all then tesser back to Earth, to the edge of the forest near the Murry home, and back to the moment in time just after the Mrs Ws and the children originally left Earth.
-Then the Mrs Ws vanish.
+The group tessers back to Earth to the forest near the Murry home, and back to the moment in time just after the Ws and the children originally left Earth; the Ws then vanish.